jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/system-command-call-notations-construct-drafts.md

 |            Object Get `<=`           |
 |            Object Set `=>`           |

-You would only use explicit display of __Get__ and __Set__ arguments in abstract diagram expression when you just want to make a point.
+You might only use explicit display of __Get__ and __Set__ arguments in abstract diagram expression when you just want to make a point.

 ### Explicit Display of Assignment